 Unlike having a full-time job, being a freelancer comes with varying income and working conditions.
 Because you take in different clients with tasks that can end in variable periods, your income will be unpredictable.
 If you don’t seek clients proactively, you will fail to sustain a steady income.

-Freelancers need to see themselves as a type of freelance business and, thus, should manage themselves as such.
-To be successful in freelancing, you need to take care of your own finances.
+Freelancers need to see themselves as a business and, thus, should manage themselves as such.
+To succeed at freelancing, you need to take care of your finances.

 After receiving all the profits from your salary, you need to account for your expenses and the cost of operations.
 You must also save a buffer income for low-income periods, emergency expenses, and future business needs.